 Cormier currently coaches 2014 Freshman All-America and Mountain West Freshman of the Year Devonte Boyd, who re-wrote the school's record book for rookie receivers and has more yards through his sophomore season than any Rebel in history.

+Cormier came to the desert after serving in the same capacity at Miami (Ohio) University for the 2009 season.
+Previous to that Cormier coached future NFL wideout and second team All-American Marc Mariani at Montana.
 Prior to joining the Grizzlies, Cormier was an assistant coach at Baytown Lee (Texas) High School for two seasons after starting his coaching career at Channelview (Texas) High School in 2004.
 While at Channelview he coached future Chicago Bear wide receiver Johnny Knox.